JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 You can see exactly how it looks in the frequency domain in this figure.

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/simple_fm_spectrum.png", "Plot of amplitude spectrum of an FM sound with partials spaced around the carrier frequency by the modulator frequency." %}
 _Figure {% increment figureId20250301  %}.
-Amplitude spectrum of a sound generated from the simple FM instrument._
+Magnitude spectrum of a sound generated from the simple FM instrument._

 In the middle, there is the carrier frequency and on its sides are the **sidebands**.